 With the possibility to upload several applications, both completely new and upgrades to existing ones, there is a possibility for recurring revenue stream with new features and improvements.
 As a result, the camera will provide an increasing lifetime value for the end users through software updates, new versions and features.
 We can even foresee an application store providing third party apps and tools for download, and a hosted customer community centre for immediate support and discussion with other users.

-It is already clear that HSI promises use cases in life sciences, plant and vegetation, cosmetics, art and many research applications.
+It is already clear that hyperspectral imaging promises use cases in life sciences, plant and vegetation, cosmetics, art and many research applications.
 There are many clear value propositions of Specim IQ to OEM’s

 Provides unique mobility and on-site results